majkinetor/au-packages/postgresql/README.md

 cuninst postgresql12 postgresql
 ```

-To force reinstallation via virtual package use `--force-dependencies`.
+To force reinstallation via virtual package use `--force-dependencies`:

 ```
 # The following two examples are identical